Fundamental Civil Rights For Persons With Disabilities

 - Settlement Agreement with US DOJ and Oklahoma County regarding courthouse accessibility, 1999

-- Settlement Agreement with US DOJ and Adair County regardiang courthouse accessibility, 2000
+- Settlement Agreement with US DOJ and Adair County regarding courthouse accessibility, 2000

 SIgnificant ADA Cases